More webinars to be announced in late 2018 – stay tuned!

 While genetic information is becoming inexpensive, measuring attributes of interest such as disease resistance or cluster architecture has been a laborious, manual process.
 VitisGen researchers are developing methods of more rapidly and objectively screening ‘mapping populations’.
 Their goal: to streamline the process of associating plant traits with genetic markers.

-Panelists from the VitisGen2 Breeding and Local Phenotyping Team (from left to right):
+Panelists from the VitisGen2 Breeding and Local Phenotyping Team: